Judge Throws Out Trump Bid to Stop PA Vote Certification

 “There is no justification on any level for the radical disenfranchisement they seek,” Boockvar’s lawyers wrote in a brief filed Thursday.

-Pennsylvania Attorney General Josh Shapiro, a Democrat, tweeted shortly after Brann's ruling, saying “Another one bites the dust.”
+Pennsylvania Attorney General Josh Shapiro, a Democrat, tweeted shortly after Brann's ruling, saying that “another one bites the dust.”

+“These claims were meritless from the start and for an audience of one,” Shapiro said in a statement.
+“The will of the people will prevail.
+These baseless lawsuits need to end.”

 The state’s 20 electoral votes would not have been enough on their own to hand Trump a second term.
 Counties must certify their results to Boockvar by Monday, after which she will make her own certification.